Is guacamole okay for diabetics at Chipotle?

 Portion Control Conundrum: Here’s the challenge—this dip is just too good!
 But having too much can add more carbs and calories than planned.
 The trick is to keep it balanced.
 A small amount is enough to savor the flavor without going overboard.

-Fat Frenzy: The healthy fats in this dip are definitely a nutritional win, but they come with plenty of calories.
-It’s a great choice, but going overboard can add up fast.
-Too much of it might throw off your daily intake, which isn’t ideal if you’re keeping an eye on your health and weight.
+Fat Frenzy: The good fats in this dip are definitely a win for you, but they pack quite a few calories.
+It’s a solid pick, but going overboard can add up quickly.
+Too much might throw off your daily balance, which isn’t ideal if you’re watching what you eat and trying to stay on track.

-So, can folks looking to maintain a healthy balance enjoy guacamole in moderation?
+So, can folks looking to keep things balanced enjoy guacamole in moderation?
 Absolutely!

 Diabetic?Can Enjoy Chipotle’s Guac?